-An opportunity has arisen for an enthusiastic and driven member of staff to teach our Primary Gaelic Medium Education class.
+An opportunity has arisen for an enthusiastic and driven member of staff to teach Gaelic Learners and Gaelic Medium Education in our Secondary.

 When completing your application for this post, please ensure that you provide contact details for two referees, including email addresses.
 One should be your current or most recent employer.
 If you are already employed as a teacher with Perth & Kinross Council, you are only required to provide 1 reference, which must be from your current Head Teacher.

 About the School

 Breadalbane Academy- located in the scenic town of Aberfeldy, towered over by the Highland Perthshire mountains - has one of the most spectacular school settings in the UK.
 Its location makes it an ideal gateway to the Scottish Highlands, despite being just over 30 minutes commute from the City of Perth.
 Perth in turn has excellent motorway and rail links to Edinburgh and Glasgow, which can each be accessed in about one hour.

 The Academy has a long and distinguished history, dating back to the 19th Century, which is complemented by our current high levels of attainment, reflected in our 2018 placing within the Sunday Times top performing 50 state schools in Scotland.
 We are an all-through school, catering for pupils aged 2 to 18, with a wide catchment stretching from the stunning wilderness of Rannoch Moor in the west to the bustling towns of Dunkeld and Pitlochry in the east.